 What are the differences between a line of credit and credit card?

-While specifics depend on the lender and account, there are a few general differences between a line of credit and credit cards.
+While specifics depend on the financial institution and account, there are a few general differences between a line of credit and credit cards.
+Let’s dive in.

 Maximum credit limit